Starting a 501(c)(3) nonprofit in Georgia is easy, just follow these easy steps to file the Georgia Articles of Incorporation:

 Information you will need to file the Georgia Articles of Incorporation

 To become a nonprofit corporation in Georgia you must file the Articles of Incorporation as well as a Transmittal Information Form with the Secretary of State.

-There is no official form for the Articles of Incorporation.
+There is no official form for the Articles of Incorporation, but the state does provide instructions.
 Here are the sections you must include: